Sintra, Portugal

 We asked people if there is a lot of crime.
 They answered:

 "Sintra, is generally considered a safe place to live and visit.
 Like any other place, it has its share of petty crimes such as pickpocketing and minor theft, especially in tourist-heavy areas.
 However, violent crime is relatively rare.
 The local police force is efficient and responsive, contributing to the overall safety of the area.
-It's always advisable for residents and visitors to take standard precautions to protect their belongings and personal safety, but Sintra does not have a reputation for high crime rates," wrote one member in Sintra.
+It's always advisable for residents and visitors to take standard precautions to protect their belongings and personal safety, but Sintra does not have a reputation for high crime rates," commented one expat who made the move to Sintra.

 Is there a lot of diversity?
 Are people in Sintra accepting of differences?